opencv/opencv/modules/core/doc/basic_structures.rst

 Mat::mul
 ------------
-.. cpp:function:: MatExpr Mat::mul(const Mat& m, double scale=1) const

-.. cpp:function:: MatExpr Mat::mul(const MatExpr& m, double scale=1) const
+.. cpp:function:: MatExpr Mat::mul(InputArray m, double scale=1) const

     Performs an element-wise multiplication or division of the two matrices.

-    :param m: Another matrix of the same type and the same size as  ``*this`` , or a matrix expression.
+    :param m: Another array of the same type and the same size as ``*this``, or a matrix expression.

     :param scale: Optional scale factor.